 Systems engineers play an integral role in the success of businesses in many industries.

-The American Society of Mechanical Engineers reported that systems engineers’ possess an in-demand ability to apply an interdisciplinary approach to ensure technical needs are translated into step-by-step processes—in effect, producing efficient and effective results.
-A systems engineer will often collaborate with a project manager and the engineering team, and take the lead to translate between the two to facilitate the achievement of a successful system.
+The American Society of Mechanical Engineers reported that systems engineers can produce efficient and effective results by applying an interdisciplinary approach to ensure technical needs are translated into step-by-step processes.
+For example, a systems engineer will often collaborate with a project manager and the engineering team and take the lead to translate between the two to facilitate the achievement of a successful system.

 Because of the type of work involved, not surprisingly, those who hope to pursue a career as a systems engineer should be highly proficient in math and science-related topics.
-Additionally, many systems engineers will be in near constant communication with engineering teams, project managers, and other stakeholders in the project.
+Additionally, many systems engineers will be in constant communication with engineering teams, project managers, and other stakeholders in the project.
 Ultimately, aspiring systems engineers should have highly developed interpersonal skills.

 |Featured Systems Engineering Programs|